andrelkj/GravidadeZero/README.md

 - run.bat - runs terminal shortcuts **This works for MS-DOS based terminals**
 - .lower() - python method to turn text onto lower case only
 - fullPage - it's a browser library feature normally used for screenshots, expects true (to show the hole page) or false (to show only a piece of the page)
+- robot -v BROWSER:chromium -v HEADLESS:true - define a variable and gives a value to it

 ## Git